 4. Tool Steel

 Types of tool steel harden with different comes to become tools.
-The mixture that makes up tool steel is resistant to breaking and bending and is abrasion resistant, which makes it perfect for shaping other items or doing a lot of work where you don’t want to break tools or bend them.
+The mixture that makes up tool steel is resistant to breaking and bending and is abrasion-resistant, which makes it perfect for shaping other items or doing a lot of work where you don’t want to break tools or bend them.

-Main Industries that Use Steel
+Main Industries that Use Different Types of Steel

 Steel in Building and infrastructure

 Most steel manufactured becomes part of buildings.
 Reinforced bars that become beams and structural supports help skyscrapers climb high; they also find their way into apartment buildings and homes to help support the weight that becomes the final support structure.
-In addition, to support, steel becomes the ducts inside the buildings and HVAC systems.
+In addition, to keep, steel becomes the ducts inside the buildings and HVAC systems.

 Steel in Mechanical Equipment

-Many major appliances and tools used in and around your home are steel, such as your oven, your Crockpot, maybe even your favorite cooking pans.
+Many major appliances and tools used in and around your home are steel, such as your oven, Crockpot, and maybe even your favorite cooking pans.
 Your hairdryer and parts of your computer are stainless steel, which makes it one of the most flexible metals you can enjoy.